 Leadership for Talent Acquisition

-Your leadership is an important factor in the realm of talent acquisition.
-How you lead will eventually either bite you or help you.
+How you lead matters in talent acquisition.
+It will eventually either bite you or help you.
 People talk, teams talk, and your reputation as a leader travels faster than any job posting you’ll ever write.

 And the opposite is just as true.
 If you’re known for chaos, indecision, or ego-driven leadership, great people quietly avoid you.
 They don’t apply, they don’t reach out.
 They simply go elsewhere.

-Leadership, here, is leverage.
+Leadership, here, is the deciding factor.
 It either opens doors or closes them.

 Cultivating Leadership Reputation